verana-labs/verifiable-trust-spec/spec.md

 ## Terminology

 [[def: credential schema, credential schemas]]:
-~ An [[ref: DT-R]] resource which represents a verifiable credential definition and the associated permissions and business rules for issuing, verifying or holding a credential linked to this credential schema.
+~ An [[ref: VPR]] resource which represents a verifiable credential definition and the associated permissions and business rules for issuing, verifying or holding a credential linked to this credential schema.

 [[def: decentralized identifier, DID, DIDs]]:
 ~ A decentralized identifier, as specified in [[spec-norm:DID-CORE]].